AnjayGoel/anjaygoel.github.io/_posts/2024-05-12-Flutters-Cross-Platform-Dependency-Hell-Part-II.md

 description: "---"
 ---

-In the last blog post, I highlighted how flutter includes all the platform-specific implementations in the dependency tree even when you don't target those platforms.
+In the last blog post, I wrote about how flutter includes all the platform-specific implementations in the dependency tree even when you don't target those platforms.
 Thus causes unnecessary dependency conflicts.
 In this post, I will show another annoying issue about how flutter handles native dependencies, particular in iOS.